nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `addtask (tn/TASK NAME) (tp/TASK PROGRESS) (td/TASK DEADLINE) `
   - All fields above are required
-  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers).
+  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)
-  - Task progress is a percentage value indicating how much of the task is done.
+  - Task progress is a percentage value indicating how much of the task is done
   - Task deadline is indicated by a date and time with format *DD-MM-YYYY hh:mm:ss*

 Example: `addtask tn/Do User Guide tp/30 td/29-02-2020 00:00:00` creates a task named Do User Guide, 30% completed, and has a deadline of 29th Feb 2020, midnight.

 ### Assign a task to a teammate `assign `

-Assigns a task to a teammate within a project
+Assigns a task to a teammate within a project.

-Format: `assign TASKINDEX TEAMMATE_GIT_USERNAME  ` (teammate git username is the unique name of each teammate)
+Format: `assign TASKINDEX TEAMMATE_GIT_USERNAME  `

+  - TEAMMATE_GIT_USERNAME is the unique name of each teammate
+  - Assigns the teammate with the given git username to the task at the specified index
+  - The index refers to the index number shown in the displayed task list

 Example: `assign 3 Lucas98` assigns task number 3 in the list to user *Lucas98*.